wronai/domd/README.md

 [![Docker Support](https://img.shields.io/badge/Docker-Supported-2496ED?logo=docker)](https://www.docker.com/)
 [![Documentation](https://img.shields.io/badge/Docs-Read%20the%20Docs-blue)](https://wronai.github.io/domd/)

-**DoMD** (Do Markdown Docs) is a powerful tool for automatically detecting, executing, and managing commands in development projects.
-It helps you maintain your project's documentation by generating and updating `todo.md` and `done.md` files based on command execution results.
+**DoMD** helps you maintain your project's documentation by generating and updating `todo.md` and `done.md` files based on command execution results.

 > 💡 **Pro Tip**: When you think everything in your project is working correctly, run `domd` to verify all commands and update your documentation!